 What are shooting stars?

-When a meteor appears in the sky, it appears to “shoot” at great speed across the sky, with a brightness and intensity that you might think it’s a star rather than a falling piece of rock.
+When we see a meteor, it appears to “shoot” at great speed across the sky.
+With its brightness and intensity, we might think it’s a star rather than a falling piece of rock.

 Famous meteor showers